Kelso Racecourse: History

-On the 19 May 1913, Edith Hudson, Arabella Scott, Agnes and Elizabeth Thomson were arrested for trying to set alight to Kelso Racecourse.
+A paddock stand was erected in 1912.
+On 5 April 1913 suffragettes attempted to set fire to the stand but no damage resulted.
+Among those arrested in connection with the incident were Edith Hudson, Arabella Scott and Elizabeth and Agnes Thomson.
 They were all imprisoned at Calton jail and went on hunger strike together.
-Scott was released under the Cat and Mouse Act on 24 May from Calton jail.
+Scott was released under the Cat and Mouse Act on 24 May.